Can I Wash My Cat with Just Water? Everything You Need to Know!

 - Your cat is infested with ticks or fleas and needs to be bathed in medicated shampoo

-- Your cat vomited or defecated on itself
+- Your cat has vomited or defecated on themselves

 Some people wonder if it is safe to bathe cats at all.
 If you are hesitant to bathe your cat because of this, rest assured that bathing your cat now and then is safe.
-It can help clean up its skin and coat and remove loose hairs, which may prevent the production of hairballs.1
+You simply have to know what you have to prepare and what are the steps to follow.

 What Do You Need to Give Your Cat a Bath?